 Our Spanish courses offer student-centered instruction that focuses on communicating effectively in Spanish, appreciating the Hispanic culture and recognizing linguistic and cultural connections between the Spanish-speaking parts of the world and the United States.
-CBC offers first and second-year Spanish, Spanish for Spanish Speakers and a Spanish Medical Interpreter Program.

-Information about the Spanish placement test (WebCAPE) and how to earn prior learning credits are available on the World Languages webpage: columbiabasin.edu/learn/discover-your-path/arts-humanities-communication/world-languages/index.html.
+CBC offers first- and second-year Spanish, Spanish for Spanish Speakers and a Spanish Medical Interpreter Program.
+Information about the Spanish placement test (WebCAPE) and how to earn prior learning credits are available on the World Languages webpage.
 Heritage learners of Spanish are strongly encouraged to enroll in SPAN 205, SPAN 206 or SPAN 207.